 After retiring in 1985, he founded Drink A Poem, an enterprise specializing in custom poetry and creative glassware design.
 He also fulfilled his passion for writing, creating poems and song lyrics.
 In 1994 he published a collection of his poems, Where The Wind Takes Me, the title from his poem that appeared in The Wall Street Journal years before.
-He enjoyed tennis and sailing, and treasured his family home in Tenafly, N.J.
-Upon graduation from Teaneck (N.J.)
-High School in 1944, he enlisted in the Navy, serving for two years.
-At Princeton he was secretary-treasurer of Cannon and graduated with honors in psychology.
+He enjoyed tennis and sailing, and treasured his family roots.